Frequently Asked Questions

 With prior approval of the Board, we may use derivatives for the purpose of efficient portfolio management (for the purpose of reducing investment risk, including protection against currency risk) and for investment purposes.
 In practice, we do not commonly use derivatives.

 There is no formal cash limit.
 We do not manage the cash/equities split because getting market timing right is a skill we do not claim to possess.
-Additionally, we assume shareholders have already taken the decision to invest in equities, and that over the long-term, being fully invested will deliver better returns.
+Additionally, we assume shareholders have already taken the decision to invest in equities and that, over the long term, being fully invested will deliver better returns.

 We do not believe that we are good at timing quick turns in the market.
 In fact, we aim to ignore the maelstrom of noise in markets.
 We trade only when it is appropriate based our long-term conviction in a company's potential.
 Examples of situations that might lead to the sale of a stock include: